Winston-Lin/dziganto.github.io/_posts/2017-7-28-An-Introduction-To-Online-Learning.md

 That's it.
 Pretty painless.

 # What's Next?
 This is just the tip of the iceburg.
 In a future post, we'll pair up online learning with something called out-of-core computation, all in the PyData stack.
-This will allow us to build models on data that is too large for memory yets fits on disk.
+This will allow us to build models on data that is too large to fit in memory yet fits on disk.
 The great part about this is that we can build models on large datasets without having to resort to new tools, new computing architectures, or massive code revamps.

 # Summary
-In this post, I introduced online learning, constrasted it with offline or batch learning, described its typical use cases, and showed how to implement it in Scikit-learn.
-What should you take away from this?
-Online learning is a powerful tool you can use to tackle problems that may have been previously beyond your reach.
-For example, by pairing this approach with another called out-of-core that I'll present in a future post, we can tackle data too big for memory.
-Additionally, online learning is data efficient and highly adapatable to changing data distributions in real-time, which is just another name for streaming analytics.
+In this post, I introduced online learning, constrasted it with offline or batch learning, described its typical use cases, and showed you how to implement it in Scikit-learn.

+What should you take away from this post?
+Online learning is a powerful tool you can now use to tackle problems that may have previously been beyond your reach.

+---

+Stay tuned because in a future post I'll pair online learning with something called out-of-core methods to tackle data too big to fit in memory.

+---

 # Resources
 [CILVR Lab @ NYU](http://cilvr.cs.nyu.edu/doku.php?id=courses:bigdata:slides:start)